NeffIsBack/hacklu-2025/intro/INTRO.md

 <img src="assets/create-computer.png" alt="Add a Computer Account" width="1140"/>

 ### 4. Exploring the IT-Deployment share
-Now that we have created a computer account, we can use it to access the IT-Deployment share.
+Now that we have created a computer account, we can try to access the IT-Deployment share.
 Computer accounts have the `$` sign at the end of their name, so in our case the username is `NEWPC$` (case insensitive).
 At this point you could also use your file manager, but let's stick to the command line and use NetExec to explore the share.
 If you want to change the target share, you can use the `--share` option, which defaults to `C$`.
 Let's list the files in the share:
 ```bash
 nxc smb <ip> -u NEWPC$ -p 'test1234' --share IT-Deployment --dir
 ```
+And we indeed have access to the share!
+Let's take a look at the files in this share.
 You can download and upload files with the `--get-file`/`--put-file` option:
 ```bash
 nxc smb <ip> -u NEWPC$ -p 'test1234' --share IT-Deployment --get-file "\\Path\\to\\file.txt" file.txt